hheng9/PyBer_Analysis/README.md

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/118647523/212168005-17d369f4-fe5a-4a5a-aba2-93f550707f2f.png)

 ## Summary
-### - View large a time window for the entire year to adjust fare pricing during peak and low total rides.
+### - Analyze and view a larger time window for the entire year to adjust fare pricing during peak and low ride totals.
 This would increase profit for all the total fares during busy fluctuation for all urban, suburban, and rural areas.
-### - View large a time window to adjust fare pricing during peak and low total rides.

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)
-Summary:

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+### - The suburban areas have good amount of drivers so lowering the average fare per ride in this areas could attract more rides in total but doing so could cause average fare per driver to slightly decrease.
+### The rural areas have more drivers total than total rides all together.
+Adjusting average fare per driver in rural areas could help bring down a more affordable cost for the average fare per ride which might help increase more rides for the total amount of drivers